Caio-Viana27/advent-of-code/README.md

 The answers to the challenges are unique to every person, so don't worry if you see the answer to my input, because yours is gonna be different!

-Clone this repo or the code in the .html && .css to see a nice christmas tree ;)
+Clone this repo, go to directory advent-of-code/src, and type "node app.js" in the terminal, then connect to "localhost:3000" in the browser to see a nice christmas tree